+Use of IPO Proceeds

-While we currently anticipate that we will use the net proceeds of the IPO as set forth above, we may reallocate the net proceeds from time to time depending upon our growth strategy relative to market and other conditions in effect at the time.
-Until we use the net proceeds, we will hold them in cash and/or invest them in short-term, interest-bearing, investment-grade securities.
+The Corporation may reallocate the net IPO proceeds from time to time depending upon our growth strategy relative to market and other conditions in effect at the time.
+Until we expend the net IPO proceeds, we will hold them in cash and/or invest them in short-term, interest-bearing, investment-grade securities.